 Streamlining draw requests is a key part of making sure you're getting the most out of your credit facility.
 If you're still processing draw requests manually, it can be easy to fall short of your compliance obligations.
 Leveraging software designed to automate draw requests can help ensure your company always has access to the funding it needs.

 For a full product overview, check out our Product page.
-If you're interested in learning more about software that can help you scale your capital markets function, just request a demo or take a self-guided product tour.
+If you're interested in learning more about how our software can help you scale your capital markets function, just request a demo or take a self-guided product tour.
 We'd love to chat!